AndreBaltazar8/ablac/docs/language.md

 staged execution observe the same updates. `move { ... }` infers `FnOnce`.
 `FnMut` and `FnOnce` values are affine and cannot be copied accidentally.

+`FnNoEscape(A) -> R` is an orthogonal effect-bearing callable type.
+It proves that the callback does not retain any Abla-managed argument, so it may be invoked with region-owned values.
+A named `noescape fun` can satisfy this type;
+an ordinary function cannot be implicitly upgraded to it.
+The guarantee is checked transitively against the declaration's inferred receiver and parameter retention effects.

 `Cell<T>` is explicit interior mutability for copy scalars.
 It can be retained in a `val` field and changed only through `set`; `get` returns the scalar by value.
 Managed references and affine resources are rejected as cell payloads,